vt-bekah/Project1/README.md

 **Results:**
 A single city does not stand out as top across all the views created.
 However, San Francisco consistently is the top consideration while other cities fluctiate in rankings.
 Chicago comes up positively in two of the three views.
 Denver also shows up positively in two of the three views, but not as strongly as Chicago.

- - Austin and Chicago show the most growth in home value while Memphis and San Francisco are in the next grouping
+Austin and Chicago show the most growth in home value while Memphis and San Francisco are in the next grouping.
- - Chicago and San Francisco have the highest % change in rental values with Austin and Denver in the next group
- - New York has the highest differential between gross rental cost growth and mortgage costs growth with San Francisco and Denver coming in the next grouping (i.e. rental costs outpacing mortage costs)

 2019-2020 Change in Rent by City | 2019-2020 Change in Monthly Costs & Home Value by City :-------------------------:|:-------------------------:
-All cities show growth in rental prices.| Most cities show rental costs outpacing mortgage costs while all show increased home values
+Chicago and San Francisco have the highest % change in rental values with Austin and Denver in the next group. | New York has the highest differential between gross rental cost growth and mortgage costs growth with San Francisco and Denver coming in the next grouping (i.e. rental costs outpacing mortage costs).
 ![BLS: 2020-2022 Unemployment Rates](./output_data/ConRentChange.png)  |  ![BLS: 2020-2022 Job Opening Rates](./output_data/RentMortValChange.png)

 ### Comparison of School Graduation Rate Percentages by City
-**Data** Individual state websites and resources, can be reference above in the 'Data Source" section.
+**Data** Graduation reates were used because...
+We consider this less accurate than other measures such as comparing performance on standardized tests.

 **Results**
 As seen in the data, Austin schools have the best graduation rate percentages, followed by Denver schools.